Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • Watched playlists with M3U enabled keep their .m3u file updated on every refresh cycle

-• Artist and title are extracted from source metadata (Monochrome provides accurate Tidal metadata; YouTube/SoundCloud are parsed from titles)
+• Artist and title are extracted from source metadata, with YouTube and SoundCloud titles parsed when needed

 • Common patterns like "Artist - Title" are parsed automatically